SmasherCoder/hotel-raven/README.md

 * It is done when the API for the google map of the hotel successfully deploys on the Contact Us page.

 * It is done when the pages are fully responsive to Apple products/ Samsung and others, as well as being responsive when the user wants to expand or minimize the pages.

+* It is done when I find that the elements follow a logical structure independent of styling and positioning when I view the image elements.

 ## Website: